 Evelyn Quintanilla: “This competition encourages youth to directly address the topic of stigma within their own communities.
 As part of the Santa Clara County’s Suicide Prevention Program, I believe this is essential to make a meaningful impact on youth and in turn help advocate for mental illness.
 It would be a pleasure to view the videos and admire the creativity and effort these youths display.”

-Fiona Lo: “I have a high interest in mental health and I strongly believe that promoting awareness with mental health issues is vital to our growing society.”
+Fiona Lo is a Behavioral Therapist at Aultruism.
+“I have a high interest in mental health and I strongly believe that promoting awareness with mental health issues is vital to our growing society.”

 Frank Navarro, as former School Resource Officer, has dedicated his work to supporting educators, students and families with ending the stigma surrounding seeking mental health services.

-Gail Gutierrez coordinates a school based mental health program and is a licensed clinical social worker.
+Gail Gutierrez is a Program Coordinator at Providence Saint John’s Child and Family Development Center, where she coordinates a school based mental health program and is a licensed clinical social worker.

 Geneva Amas: “This contest is a wonderful opportunity to allow for the community to be educated in the need for mental health treatment and support.
 I always look forward to seeing creative work from California youth in addressing an issue that affects so many.”

-Gerardo Zavala is excited to judge a contest geared specially toward Latino population.
+Gerardo Zavala is an Assistant Principal at Tahquitz High School, and is excited to judge a contest geared especially toward Latino population.

 Grace Park has an undergraduate degree in film studies and a graduate degree in social work, which gives her a unique perspective in understanding the importance of mental health is expressed in a creative and artistic way.

 Haley Guiffrida is the Program Coordinator for one of the Tobacco Control programs at Vista Community Clinic.
 Having worked in addiction and mental health issues, she fully supports efforts in spreading awareness and starting conversations.